JathavanSriram/vfx-facilities-list/README.md

 vfx-facilities-list
 =========

-A curated list of all in-business vfx facilities around the globe.
+A curated list of all in-business VFX facilities around the globe.
+This list also included previz, post-viz and general R&D companies, which contribute to VFX.

 Please feel free to contribute!